cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 Initialize the root module and any associated configuration for providers and finally create the resources and deploy CloudBees CI to an EKS Cluster.
 Please refer to [Getting Started - Amazon EKS Blueprints for Terraform - Deploy](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#deploy)

 For more detailed information, see the documentation for the [Terraform Core workflow](https://www.terraform.io/intro/core-workflow).

-Once deployed has finished, it is possible to check the generated AWS resources via Resource Groups.

 ## Validate